patrickmmartin/errorcodeNX/article.md

 Footnotes
 ---------

-Michael Maguire discovered that due to a an apparent compiler bug in IBM's xlC V11.1 the arrays of unspecified size `char[]` need to be explicitly decayed.
+Michael Maguire discovered that due to an apparent compiler bug in IBM's xlC V11.1 the arrays of unspecified size `char[]` need to be explicitly decayed.
-The fix is to use +eFOO instead of eFOO when eFOO is to be passed to a function template.
+The fix is to use `+eFOO` instead of `eFOO` when `eFOO` is to be passed to a function template.
-A similar, more complex case for that compiler is that templates defined using `error_id` as the value parameter fail.
-This is where a default argument in the class employs the template argument - the compiler fails to see the value and compilation fails.
-For this, one workaround appears to be to employ an `extern` declaration of an `error_id` thus avoiding presenting an unspecified array as the argument.

 ### References